How To Become An Animal Attendant

 Being an animal attendant is a fulfilling career where you are on the front line of care for the health and wellbeing of domestic animals.
 It can also serve as a steppingstone to more specialised careers in the animal industry.

 With further study and training, you can step up into careers including:

 The possibilities are as limitless as your imagination.

 Make your passion your career today!
-Take the first step to a career working with animals by enrolling in Swinburne Open Education’s Certificate II in Animal Studies and challenge yourself to live the life you’ve always wanted!
+Take the first step to a career working with animals by enrolling in Swinburne Open Education’s Certificate II in Animal Care and challenge yourself to live the life you’ve always wanted!